justEhmadSaeed/Hacktoberfest/README.md

 # Hacktoberfest

 Let's participate in Hacktoberfest and contribute to open-source.
+Open a PR to get accepted.